 Belton is a very small city located in the state of South Carolina.
 With a population of 4,455 people and five constituent neighborhoods, Belton is the 87th largest community in South Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Belton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Belton who work in sales jobs (14.63%), management occupations (10.90%), and teaching (8.38%).
+Belton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Belton is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Belton who work in office and administrative support (11.32%), sales jobs (9.94%), and healthcare suport services (9.48%).

-The education level of Belton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.64% of adults 25 and older in Belton have a college degree.
+The percentage of adults in Belton with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.18% of adults in Belton have a bachelor's degree or advanced degree.

-Belton is a somewhat ethnically-diverse city.
+Belton is a very ethnically-diverse city.
 The people who call Belton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Belton include Irish, German, Scots-Irish, and Scottish.
+Important ancestries of people in Belton include Irish, German, Scottish, English, and Dutch.

 The most common language spoken in Belton is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Polish.